HELIX BLACK FRIDAY SALE: EARLY ACCESS

 As if the Saatva mattress wasn’t already good enough, they just got better.
 The luxury online mattress brand recently launched a mattress model build specifically for heavy sleepers.
 Designed at a medium-firm firmness level, the Saatva HD aims to serve plus-size sleepers the comfort they desire and need.

-To be honest, the original Saatva is a great option for larger sleepers.
+The original Saatva is on of our top picks for best mattresses for a 300-pound person.
 The fact that they came out with a mattress designed specifically for plus-sized people is the cherry on the top.
 The Saatva HD is our recommendation if you weigh 300 to 500 pounds and want the luxury feel of a traditional, innerspring mattress in a larger size.
 The combination of hile 5-zone Talalay latex and steel coils offers unrivaled support and comfort for larger people.

 Related: Best Luxury Mattresses